henryscala/hairtail/readme.md

 ## TODO
 [] Handle blank char.
 It should not be so strict.
 Blanks before or after some keyword or meta chars shall be ignored.

-[done] Generate Table
+[x] Generate Table

 [] command line argument to specify a html template to put renderred content in

-[done] Generate List that may be nested
+[x] Generate List that may be nested

 [] generate index including figure, toc, list, table, block-code

+[] generate Title, SubTitle, CreateDate, ModifyDate, Keywords

 [] python

 [] inline tex and block tex

-[] numbering table, block-code, list, figure
+[x] numbering table, block-code, list, figure